 The role of CFO has become all-encompassing covering the market, customer requirements and the competitive environment.
 Expectations on today’s CFO are huge as organisations battle the ever growing speed of change and expect them to lead or at least play a major role in responding to disruptive competition.
 A CFO’s contribution to changing strategy is therefore critical for a company:

 - They need to not only assess the options financially but, as part of the board, come up with creative strategies.

 - They should have the in-depth market and competitive knowledge required to to model accurately potential scenarios and provide the best advice possible to the board.

 - CFOs’ are critical in M&A decision making and the best acquisition can only be determined with best in class market knowledge.

 - Data analytics only goes so far in providing the root causes for unexpected changes in the financial figures.
 Without the right market insights, it is difficult to identify early in the process the impact of a new disruptive competitor and time is critical for long term survival.

 - Disruptive competitors’ running costs may help setting the bar for the rest of the marketplace, helping CFOs focus on specific and realistic cost and revenue goals.

 Only CFOs that manage to adjust to this new landscape, where their duties go beyond financial stewardship, will be able to support their organisations to respond quickly to disruptive competition.
 They will harness the power of digital technology to their advantage and their company’s survival, and will be in a position to evaluate the new skill requirements that disruptive competition is creating, not only within operations but also within the finance department.

-If you want to learn more about how disruptive innovation is shaping the role of the CFO, please join our webinar on September 19th.
+If you want to learn more about how disruptive innovation is shaping the role of the CFO, please view our on-demand webinar.